 COVID-19 put homecare agencies to the test.
 Flexibility, creativity, and resilience were required to stay afloat and continue providing quality care.
 Use these tools to keep your homecare agency ahead of the curve now and after the pandemic.

 Finding a caregiver that fits with your agency’s culture is crucial.
 When it comes to your mission, vision, values, and growth, you need a team that is prepared to take this journey with you.
-Look for caregivers that stand out from the crowd and will stand beside you.
+When you focus on recruiting, look for caregivers that stand out from the crowd and will stand beside you.

 Motivate your staff to be as excited as you are about your agency’s progress by asking yourself:

 These are all important things to keep in mind when evaluating your caregiver recruitment experience.

 With the new Omicron variant of COVID-19, your ability to communicate, support, equip, and train caregivers about critical changes to the healthcare landscape will be put to the test.

 The last two years have taught homecare agencies like yours a lot.
 Continue to utilize channels and resources that work best and try to optimize those that may have fallen flat.
 Do what you can to boost your team’s confidence and trust that you have their best interests in mind.